plischwe/langchain-examples/finetuning-llama/README.md

 ```
 python bootstrap_lessons.py
 ```

-4) Launch unsloth QLoRA finetuning script on the resulting labelled data
+Note: Ensure `class_transcriptions.csv` is in the same directory as `bootstrap_lessons.py`.

+4) Once done labelling data, it is time to use it to finetune Llama.
+In another terminal window, launch and step through the unsloth QLoRA finetuning notebook
 ```
 jupyter lab unsloth_llama3_8B_SFT.ipynb
 ```